-On my epic wander yesterday, I dropped into only one church.
-Santa Maria in Portico in Campitelli.
-It happened to be open as I walked past, and it houses a protective icon that I felt deserved a nod in these curious times.
+On my epic wander yesterday, I dropped into only one church: Santa Maria in Portico in Campitelli.
+It was one of very few open in the city, presumably for the protective icon it houses.
+I went in: in these curious times we need all the help we can get.
 Also it’s a really lovely church.

 The “in Portico” bit of the name comes from the foundation of an earlier church – long demolished – which was absorbed into the parish of Santa Maria in Campitelli in the seventeenth century.
 The earlier place of worship was dedicated to Santa Galla and stood amid the long lost colonnades of the Augustan Portico of Octavia.
 This portico was a great courtyard housing libraries and temples of which all that really remains is one pedimented entrance, which survives because it also was incorporated into a church: Sant’Angelo in Pescheria (the holy angel in the fish market).
 From a portico of libraries and temples to a fish market; the names of Rome’s churches tell the vicissitudes of the city’s fortunes.